 They have 3 great dice games for different ages and numbers of people.

 Travel games are not only great when traveling via car, plane, or train, but are also super helpful when you’re somewhere you might be waiting awhile.
 These are perfect while waiting at the doctor’s office, a busy restaurant, or at any events that are more suited for adults than kids (meaning the kids are bored, lol).

 Magnetic travel games including chess, checkers, & Tanagram are nice since it’s easier to keep track of the pieces, and a travel scavenger hunt card game or road trip Bingo set can make time in the car go by much faster!

 15. Paper Crafts:

 Oragami, paper airplanes, robots, dragons, wearables, and more!

 Blank comic and story books are wonderful for kids to express their creativity and come in soft or hardcovers, and several different sizes.
 Little J had a lot of fun making his own Ninjago comic in this one.

 But if you want a more professional comic book, hardcover or softcover book, there also a few services where you can send in the book for them to “publish” it and send it back to you.
 Little J’s class is currently in the process of doing this, and they’re really enjoying coming up with the story together!

 Drawing or sketching pad, construction paper, tracing pad, marker, crayons, colored pencils or a paint set will always be great choices.
 Or something a little different could also be fun, like a Zentangle book or window crayons!

 Somehow there is a craft kit for just about everything these days!
-I look for ones that they’ll end up with something useful, like a blanket, pencil case, water bottle, art for their room, or stepping stone for the garden (which would be fun for a family project).
+I look for ones that they’ll end up with something useful, like a blanket, pencil case, water bottle, art for their room, or stepping stone for the garden (fun for a family project).